Liviu2018/employee/EmployeeManagement/README.md

 NOTE 2: I went for a complexity of O(NlogN).
 With a modified version of the union find/disjoint set algorithm, I believe an even better complexity could have been achieved (https://www.geeksforgeeks.org/disjoint-set-data-structures/).

+NOTE3: I assumed the classical company tree organization.
+Namely I cannot be my own manager.
+Nor can I be the manager of a person who is itself the manager of my manager, and so on.
+If represented as a graph, this organizational chart has no cycles.

+NOTE4: Things like security, logging, update operation for a given employee, naming conventions, convenience methods (like bulk employee insertion), thread safety, uniform error handling, realistic testing, etc - are not going to influence the formatting algorithm, that is why I have left them out (not really needed).
+Some things I did add, like an UI page, and log messages for handlers, etc.